muthuganeshece/Business-Case-Study/README.md

 - #### Tools and Libraries
   - Python, Scipy, Statsmodels, combinations
 - #### Business Insights and Recommendations
+  - Average number of cycles rented is similar between working and non working days
   - Average number of cycles rented is significantly different between each seasons
   - Average number of cycles rented is significantly different between each weather conditions